manu-izquierdo/manu-izquierdo/README.md

 ### About me

-Computer Engineering student at **ETSIIT, Universidad de Granada** — 2nd year.
+Computer Engineering student at **ETSIIT, Universidad de Granada**.
 Before the degree, I completed a Higher Technician in **Network Systems Administration (ASIR)**, which means I think about software with a systems mindset most CS students don't develop until much later.

 Currently exploring where I want to specialise: **backend development**, **AI/ML** and anything that involves servers.
 I learn by building — not just following tutorials.

 At home I run a **Raspberry Pi homelab** with multiple self-hosted services orchestrated via Docker Compose.
-It's my personal lab for infrastructure experiments and the thing I'm most proud of right now.
+It's my personal lab for infrastructure experiments.

-Offline: gym and cinema.

 ---